erwinpasia/Full-Stack-Data-Science/README.md

 ## 4. Building a Full-Stack Data Science Skillset:

-A Full-Stack Data Science skillset offers a comprehensive understanding of the entire AI and data pipeline—from data selection to the deployment of AI models in production.
-These trainings, grounded in real-world experience through capstone projects, deliver professional-level expertise in end-to-end data science (E2EDS).
-It is provided by a leading research university and top tech companies specializing in GPU-accelerated computing, data, AI, and automation, opening up pathways to advanced degree opportunities.
+A Full-Stack Data Science skillset provides a solid understanding of the entire AI and data pipeline, from data selection to deploying AI models in production.
+These trainings, reinforced by real-world capstone projects, build professional-level competence in end-to-end data science (E2EDS).
+Offered by a leading research university and top tech companies specializing in GPU-accelerated computing, data, AI, and automation.
+They also create potential pathways to advanced-degree opportunities.

 Based on Monica Rogati’s "Data Science Hierarchy of Needs," the curriculum provides a strong foundation in both the theory and practical application of data science, covering key competencies: